< PREV | NEXT > | INDEX | GOOGLE | UPDATES | CONTACT | $Donate? | HOME

 * Concerning Judge Juan Merchan's decision to put off Trump's sentencing until after the election: although there was some complaint, there wasn't the usual outrage, at least not on Spout.
 People are figuring out: That's how the Law works & we have to deal with it.

 * Ukrainian President Volodymyr Zelenskyy has now publicly announced that Ukraine is building underground munitions factories.
-They were obviously doing so, since everything in Ukraine is vulnerable to Russian missiles, but it was interesting to obtain confirmation.
+They were obviously doing so, since everything in Ukraine is vulnerable to Russian missiles, but it was good to obtain confirmation.
 It seems many of the factories are being built in cooperation with Allied defense firms.
 Manufacturers don't want to build new factories at home that may be idle after the emergency is over; it makes sense to build in Ukraine instead.

 News from the war is limited these days, but there's been talk of drones carrying "thermite" charges -- thermite being a mix of powered aluminum & rust that burns very hot and doesn't need oxygen.
 Thermite doesn't blow things up, but it's good for burning them down.
 It appears the Russians have copied the idea.